 Despite it’s reputation for being a finicky diva, the Stromanthe Triostar is one member of the prayer plant family that I have enjoyed immensely.
 They have beautiful leaves with shades of green, white and pink with bright burgundy undersides.
 They almost look as though someone has painted them with a brush and they are hard to ignore.
+As a member of the prayer plant family the leaves move up and down during the day and after growing this species for a few years I can say it does not deserve it’s ‘difficult’ label.

 I believe there is a lot of mis-information circulating about stromanthe triostar, and prayer plants in general because it has been a fairly easy and stable plant to grow and as such, I often forget to fuss over it.